• Playbook

 a female swim instructor helps a little boy float in the pool

-Combine love of swimming with interest in teaching
+Combine a love of swimming with interest in teaching

 Varied schedules can work around individual school, family or other commitments.